haim3010/JsonComparison/README.md

 * run main.py in order to create an analyzer report as a jsonFile
   - command : python main.py

-# upload analyzer.json to localstack
+# Upload analyzer.json to localstack

 * run :
   - docker-compose build